 Indian states reflect the diverse history and religion, The craft of each state in India reflects the different culture and tradition.
-The traditional ancient handicraft styles, Metal Crafts, wood crafts and paintings are recognized by Geographical Indications of India.
+The traditional ancient handicraft styles, Fruits, Metal Crafts, wood crafts and paintings are recognized by Geographical Indications of India.

 Aranmula Kannadi is a handmade mirror, made in a small town of Aranmula in Kerala.
 The handmade metal alloy mirror are auspicious items in Aranmula Parthasarathy Temple and protected as a geographical indication.

 Channapatna Toys and Dolls are traditional wooden craft, manufactured in Channapatna town of Bangalore district.
 These wooden toys and dolls are protected under the geographical indication of Karnataka.

 Kondapalli Toys are made of wood in a village nearby Vijayawada and registered as one of the best geographical indication handicraft from Andhra Pradesh.